Quantum Superpositions of Conscious States in a Minimal Integrated Information Model: A Simple Consciousness-Collapse Model

 \fbox{ }\\

 This prescription keeps the collapse behavior ``tame'' by demanding that the eigenvalues are not arbitrarily large, but only as large as they need to be (in their total sum) to satisfy our principle for all pairs of Q-shapes.
-Note that the total time scale of the collapse is not determined by $\hat Q$ and its eigenvalues, which do not have any physical units.
-Instead, it is determined by the noise term of~(\ref{Bassi(74)}), i.e.\ the parameter $\lambda$ in~(\ref{eqLindblad}).
+Note that the total time scale of the collapse is not determined by $\hat A$ and its eigenvalues, which do not have any physical units.
+Instead, it is determined by the noise term of~(\ref{Bassi(74)}), i.e.,\ the parameter $\omega$ in~(\ref{eqLindblad}).
 This will remain a parameter of the collapse model that needs to be determined experimentally.
-The above considerations tell us only the \textit{relative} speed at which superpositions between distinct Q-shapes are suppressed, whereas the \textit{total} speed would depend on $\lambda$ and hence on further considerations as to which states of consciousness are implausible to remain in superposition for significant amounts of time because of, say, human experience.
+The above considerations tell us only the \textit{relative} speed at which superpositions between distinct Q-shapes are suppressed, whereas the \textit{total} speed would depend on $\omega$ and hence on further considerations as to which states of consciousness are implausible to remain in superposition for significant amounts of time because of, say, human experience.

-As we show in appendix \ref{optimal}, this optimization problem has twelve solutions: one of them is
+As we show in Appendix~\ref{optimal}, this optimization problem has eight solutions:

-and the other solutions are permutations of this one ($(2,0,4,6)$), such as $(6,4,0,2)$ --- indeed, all permutations of these four numbers such that $|\lambda_{01}-\lambda_{10}|\geq 4$.
-This degeneracy can be understood as a consequence of the symmetry of the problem: for example, the table of pairwise distances does not change if we exchange $Q(0,0)$ and $Q(1,1)$.
-Indeed, these solutions do not only minimize the sum of the $\lambda_{ij}$, but they also minimize the expression
+This degeneracy can be understood as a consequence of the symmetry of the problem: for example, the table of pairwise distances does not change if we exchange $Q(0,0)$ and $Q(1,1)$, or $Q(0,1)$ and $Q(1,0)$.

-i.e.\ the total sum of the pairwise collapse rates, under the assumption (that we can always make) that one of the $\lambda_{ij}$ is zero.